Eosinophilic Esophagitis (EoE) Treatment

 Make an Appointment

 If your child is having trouble eating, most likely the cause isn't a medical one.
-But if your child has pain, refuses their favorite foods, or has problems swallowing, they might have eosinophilic esophagitis (EoE).
+But if your child has abdominal pain or vomiting, refuses their favorite foods, or has problems swallowing, they might have eosinophilic esophagitis (EoE).

-Diagnosing and treating EoE is tricky.
 At UVA Health Children’s, you can trust in our vast experience with this condition.
-We have the tools to get the right diagnosis, as well as treatments not available anywhere else in the region.
+We have the tools to get the right diagnosis.
+Some of these aren't currently available anywhere else in the region.

 Diagnosing Your Child’s EoE